Risperdal Lawsuits: Male Breast Growth (Gynecomastia)

 Why Was I Prescribed Risperdal?

-You or someone you care about may have been prescribed Risperdal to treat ADHD, schizophrenia or bipolar disorder.
+You or someone you care about may have been prescribed this drug to treat ADHD, schizophrenia or bipolar disorder.

 It works by targeting both serotonin and dopamine receptors in the brain.
 This helps control feelings of happiness and reward.